containers/ContainerPlumbing/index.md

 The open source projects and technologies we hope to see at the event include Buildah, CRI-O, Katacontainers, Kubevirt, Clair, Skopeo, Cgroups2, Krustlet, Seccomp, Podman, KIND, Tern, WASM, and many others.
 If your project involves lower-level container resources, consider proposing a session!

+## Conduct

+All attendees and speakers at Container Plumbing are subject to our [Code of Conduct](/conduct)

 ## Sponsors

 Container Plumbing Days is sponsored by [Red Hat](https://www.redhat.com/en/technologies/cloud-computing/openshift) and the [Open Container Initiative](https://opencontainers.org/).